 The Hong Kong Legal system is a common law jurisdiction and generally follows a similar approach when it comes to Notaries Public.

 As touched upon, the development of Notaries Public has differed according to jurisdiction.
 The civil law systems in continental Europe and the Notaries Public duties extend beyond those of the duties expected of them in the common law system.

 The original role of Notaries Public was that of official scribes who documented public and private affairs.
 As the development and importance of official documentations grew the more the role and procedures of these scribes had to be considered.
 As regions and territories were overthrown and changed, so were the duties and powers of the Notaries Public.
 The School of Bologna first laid down the specific formalities of Notaries Public and recognised them as legal professionals.
 The formally recognised role of Notaries Public and their ability to authenticate documents themselves became internationally recognised.

 The foundations of a Notary Public being a legal professional who validates documents with their stamp or seal remains generally uniform.
 However, the formalities relating to the notarial practice has stemmed different branches.
 Although the concept of Notaries Public can be traced back to the same source, today the role of Notaries takes different forms depending on what jurisdiction you are in.

 At Hugill & Ip we frequently notarise documents.
-If you need a further understanding of the subject, or want to enquire about getting a document notarised, please get in contact with us.
-For a full list of our notarial services please click here.
+If you need a further understanding of the subject, or want to enquire about getting a document notarised, please get in contact with us or check the link for a full list of our notarial services.

 This article is for information purposes only.
 Its contents do not constitute legal advice and readers should not regard this article as a substitute for detailed advice in individual instances.